FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Add Home Route

 The Home route has a bit of logic needed.
-Essentially, what we need to do is:
+Essentially, the logic required is:

 1. Get the family of the logged in user.
 2. Find all the child members of the family.